BergmannLab/MONET/README.md

 OPTIONS for M1; **if you select M1** as a method, you may additionally provide the following:

+* --smallest: min size of output clusters (default is 3)

+* --largest: max size of output clusters (default is 100)

 * --linksdir: directionality of links: [undirected|directed] (default is undirected)

 * --avgk: desired average degree for nodes in output (default is 25)

+OPTIONS for R1; **if you select R1** as a method, you may additionally provide the following:

 * --smallest: min size of output clusters (default is 3)

 * --largest: max size of output clusters (default is 100)

-OPTIONS for R1; **if you select R1** as a method, you may additionally provide the following:

 * --c: trade-off parameter for computational efficiency: for larger c, the algorithm will run slower, but may provide more accurate results (default is 800)